LiMinggang/madedit-mod/README.txt

 3. stdc++ version

 Mod v0.4.10
+New: Settings for new document in Options
-New: Refactor Option dialog with wxSmith
+Fix: Refactor Option dialog with wxSmith

 Mod v0.4.9
 1.New: Change editor encoding of MadPython dialog according to current active edit